 AUSTIN: Yeah, cool.
 Alright.
 And what's your two boons?

-ART: Because we're talking about food, and how long it is, I can choose freedom from hunger, thirst, and sleep.
+ART: Okay.
+Because we're talking about food, and how long it is, I can choose freedom from hunger, thirst, and sleep.
 I can also choose an unwavering sense of direction, and then we can just like... fuck all of this.
 [AUSTIN and DRE laugh] But I won't because that's not fun.

 AUSTIN: Right.